apache/james-project/src/adr/0047-jmap-push-over-websockets.md

 as a transport mechanism for PUSH notifications.

-We will [generalize EventBus](0046-generalize-event-bus.md) in order to achieve an out-of-the box Publish-Subscribe system for JMAP related events, that do not fit in the mailbox API.
+We will [generalize EventBus](0046-generalize-event-bus.md) in order to achieve an out-of-the box Publish-Subscribe system for JMAP related events, that does not fit in the mailbox API.

 We will implement listeners registered on the JMAP event bus for WebSocket clients in order to carry over state changes to the client.